 Late enrollment penalties (LEP) are issued to individuals if there’s a lapse in their health care coverage once they are eligible for Medicare.
 The penalty amount depends on how long the person has gone without creditable coverage.
 This is added to their Medicare monthly premium for the duration of their Medicare plan enrollment.
 There are three types of LEPs:

-Creditable coverage is any health care coverage that offers as good of – if not better – coverage than what’s available through Medicare for prescription and/or medical coverage.
+Creditable coverage is any health care coverage that is comparable to or better than what is available through Medicare for prescription and/or medical coverage.

 If you’re eligible for Medicare and are on an employer group health plan, check with your HR department to find out if your coverage is creditable.
 If you’re on a Medicare plan that includes prescription drug coverage, your plan is creditable.